Mahak5457/GenerationOfPWM/README.md

 About the simulation: The generated PWM signals are tested by connecting the motor to L293D motor driver and connecting the motor driver further to arduino for input signals.

-The design of the pcb is added under the name ldr1.rar
+The link for designed pcb is: https://drive.google.com/file/d/1Rq4ow5anfuewHv7m_84eH1Bk5o7s7Xk1/view?usp=sharing